tjvantoll/www.tjvantoll.com/source/_posts/2012-07-15-native-html5-number-picker-vs-jquery-uis-spinner-which-to-use.markdown

 #### Time

-If you need to accept times `spinner` can be used for that as well.
+If you need to accept time data `spinner` can be used for that as well.

 <iframe style="width: 100%; height: 150px;" src="http://jsfiddle.net/tj_vantoll/2wEe6/5/embedded/result,js,html/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-The `page` option discussed earlier is used nicely here to make the up / down keys control the seconds and the page up / page down keys to controls hours.
-Try it on the example above.
+The `page` option discussed earlier is used nicely here to make the up / down keys control the minutes and the page up / page down keys to controls hours.
+Try it out on the example above.

 ### 24 Hour Times